FlyingJester/TurboSphere/README.md

 * Bass, V8, and SDL2.
 More on how to get these later.
 * Windows or a Unix-based OS.
 * Windows or X11.
-* OpenGL 2.1 or greater
+* OpenGL 3.2 or greater
 * Windows DirectSound, ALSA, or Mac OS X.

 ####Verified Compilers

 TurboSphere is known and tested to compile using the following compilers:

-* GCC 4.6-4.8 on Linux
+* GCC 4.8
-* MSVC 2010
 * Windows SDK 7.1 64-bit
+* Clang 3.1

 It is suspected, but unverified or not tested to work on the following compilers:

-* GCC 4.3-4.5 on Linux
+* GCC 4.3-4.7 on Linux
-* GCC 4.6-4.8 on OS X
+* GCC 4.6-4.7 on OS X
-* Android NDK 64-bit
 * MSVC 2008
+* MSVC 2010
 * MSVC 2013

 In addition, it is theoretically possible, but completely untested to work on the following compilers (here be dragons!):

-* LLVM+Clang 3.1 on OS X and Linux
 * MingW
+* Android NDK 64-bit

 Notes:
 MingW is known to compile Google V8, but seems unable to compile it as a shared library.
 It also has some issues the plugin loading code.

-Clang is verified to compile T5.
-Nothing else has been tested with it.

-TurboSphere has been compiled using GCC 4.6 on OS X in the past (ca. TS 0.2.1), but was extremely buggy.

-Android-specific and OpenGL ES-specific code exists in TurboSphere, although actually testing an Android build would require the Android Emulator and more knowledge of Java than I have.
+Android-specific and OpenGL ES-specific code previously existed in TurboSphere, although actually testing an Android build would require the Android Emulator and more knowledge of Java than I have.
 I have compiled a majority of the engine and plugin code, but was stopped when I needed to compile against OpenGL ES, and needed an Android build of Bass.
 Bass, V8, and SDL2 are all known to work on Android ARM and Android x86.
 There's theoretically nothing stopping this from working.

 ####How To Compile TurboSphere